sulu/sulu/UPGRADE.md

 ### Deprecated ExceptionController changed to ErrorController

-Sulu will not longer use the deprecated TwigBundle ExceptionController.
+Sulu will not longer use the deprecated TwigBundle `ExceptionController`.
-Instead it decorates now the Framework ErrorController and does not longer contain the `currentContent` variable in error templates.
+Instead it decorates now the Framework `ErrorController` and does not longer contain the `currentContent` variable in error templates.

 ### DocumentFixtures changed